Skip to content

 Proper Running Form, as demonstrated by runners in London's Regents Park

-Developing Proper Running Form:
+Developing Proper Running Form

 Trying to lose weight by going running is common practice.
 It’s a cheap and accessible form of exercise.
 There are plenty of after-work runners of all abilities, fitness training in London’s parks.
 They’ve taken the initiative, stepping towards a fitness lifestyle, which is great – but my major concern is witnessing various horrible running techniques, so I thought to offer a few tips: